 Correct the flagged errors in your invoicing system and resubmit.
 There is no partial approval; every field must pass.

 Step 4: Receive the CAFE upon successful validation.
-Once the PAC confirms the invoice data is correct, it generates the Código de Autorización de Factura Electrónica.
+Once validation confirms the invoice data is correct, the system generates the Código de Autorización de Factura Electrónica.
 This alphanumeric code is the DGI's proof that your invoice was authorized before delivery.
 The CAFE is embedded in the invoice's electronic representation and encoded in its QR code.

 Step 5: Deliver the authorized invoice to the government entity.
 With the CAFE attached, transmit the invoice to your government buyer through whatever channel the entity accepts.
 The buyer can independently verify the CAFE against DGI systems to confirm the invoice is legitimate and pre-authorized.
 An invoice delivered to a government entity without a valid CAFE is not compliant.